 There is a kidney-shaped pond near the middle school that historically was the site of a small sawmill.
 Using the Turkey Trot trail, you can follow side trails to observation points on the edge of the pond.
 Here you may see beaver or a wide variety of warblers or waterfowl.
 In winter when the ice is solid you can explore many of the dead snag trees that died from beaver activity that has increased the size of the pond.
 This pond has a large diversity of bird life with over 115 species of birds identified on eBird.

 A second major wetland area is the Thayer Brook watershed which drains the back side of Libby Hill.
 You can explore this area from the Harold Libbey or Outback trails.
 Beaver have been moving up and down the brook over time creating a series of meadows and dead snag trees that are ideal nesting sites for many birds, including large birds of prey.
-Since 2010 a heron colony has existed on this marsh.
-Please take care when in this area and learn more about our herons.

 A moraine rises 75 feet above Thayer Brook and can be explored via the Harold Libbey Trail.
 If you explore off trail, you can find large deposits of stone that create small caves where porcupines often live.
 Look for small piles of pellets on the edge of an opening to a stone crevasse and you have found a porcupine burrow.
 You will also find many erratics including ‘Whale Rock’ here which is fun to explore and find signs of erosion.